CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 ```

 The paths to the certificate and private keys for your domain should be added
-to the config file, as well as the list of ciphers that you'd like to support.
+to the config file, with the list of ciphers that you'd like to support.

 ### Controlling access

-By default, the whole world can connect to the inbound SMTP server.
+By default, the whole universe can connect to the inbound SMTP server.
 You may
 want to restrict this.
 If you set a username and password in the config file,
 all inbound connections must first authenticate before they can inject emails.
 With the "smtp-range" setting you can also limit the IP addresses from which